hs18582/Find-The-Ant/Documentation/ProductImplementationReport.md

 ### [Pygame](https://www.pygame.org/download.shtml)
 Pygame is a collection of Python modules for creating video games that is cross-platform.
 It's a Python-based collection of computer graphics and sound libraries.

+## Why is the code written in this way
+The format of the code written in a specific way so it is easy to find.
+It starts of the with the class where the variables are initialsed and used thorughout the code.
+The iInitialising class is added in to get rid of any global variables.
+Then the rest of the order is in which it it shown in the game except main menu which is at the end as it calls all/most functions.
+The order is the following:
+* Initialising Class
+    * setN function
+    * getN function
+    * setHighscore function
+    * getHighscore function
+* Write to file function
+* Levels function
+* Game function
+* Winner function
+* Loser function
+* Highscore function
+* Rules function
+* Pheromone colours function
+* Main menu function